 It should also be noted that there is a story in Isharat-e-Faridi about a judge in the Bahawalpur (area where Khwaja sahib lived) who had declared Ahmadis as non-Muslim in a judgment in the 1950s.
 Subsequently, after the judge’s death, a member of Khwaja sahib’s movement saw the judge in a dream, sitting in paradise.
 The judge asked him: Do you know why Allah has blessed me with paradise?
 The man said: why?
 The judge said: I have been rewarded because I declared Ahmadis as non-Muslim in a court case.

 MGA hated his cousin so much so that he openly called his widowed wife as a prostitute (kanachi) even after his cousin died (1902).
 This woman who would be considered MGA’s elder sister (in village environment).
-This woman that he is calling a prostitute would eventually became the great grandmother of Asifa Begum.
+This woman that he is calling a prostitute would eventually become the great grandmother of Asifa Begum.
 Who was married to Mirza Tahir ahmad in 1957.
 Listen to Zia Rasool from the Aaqa ka Ghulam youtube channel explaining this entire scenario (at the 4:00 minute mark).

 She famously died in 1992 and Mirza Tahir Ahmad lived out his remaining 11 years.
 She died of pancreatic cancer on April 3rd, 1992.
 She was roughly 8 years younger than Mirza Tahir Ahmad, and thus born in 1938.
 She was barely 54 when she died.